Live Certification Dashboard — April 2026

 Track the FAA, EASA, and CAAC certification status of every major eVTOL program worldwide.
 From type certificates to production approvals and air operator certificates — see exactly where each company stands on the path to commercial operations.

-Only 3 eVTOL type certificates have been issued globally as of February 2026.
-Multiple programs are in advanced stages with the FAA and EASA, with several targeting certification in 2026.
+Only 3 eVTOL type certificates have been issued globally as of April 2026.
+The FAA selected 8 eIPP demonstration projects for summer 2026 flights, and multiple programs are in advanced stages targeting certification in 2026.

 Certification Status Dashboard